Skip to main content

 Employment attorney in the Netherlands

-The works council acts to ensure employee participation in both the daily operation of a company and the decision making for the company’s future direction.
+The works council promotes employee participation in both the daily operation of a company and the decision-making for the company’s future direction.
 The purpose of such a council is to benefit both the employer and employees, through both representation in the workplace and having a forum in which constructive feedback can allow the business to progress.
 In the Netherlands, the works council must be convened at least twice a year and take place within working hours.
 Under labour law in the Netherlands, the members of the works council are also entitled to schedule their meetings within working hours.

 The works council rights and interests are solely intended to protect employees in the working environment.
 Mainly, these are:

-1. the right to be consulted when a decision is proposed that will substantially affect the company
+1. the right to be consulted when a decision is proposed that will substantially affect the company, such as a business reorganization

 2. the right of consent concerning substantial changes in the terms of an employment agreement